04. Exploring Extended Object Populations with Histograms

 Screenshot of the default results view that appears after clicking the search button.

-The sky image view of the galaxy cluster, with purple squares marking all objects within 0.03 degrees of the center.
+The sky image view of the galaxy cluster, with red squares marking all objects within 0.03 degrees of the center.

 A screenshot of the plot parameters pop-up window showing how the parameters should be set to create the heatmap.

 3.2.
-See that now the plot has both the color-magnitude diagram and the RA vs. Dec.
+View the active chart panel.
+The plot now has two heatmaps (two 2D histograms): the original of Decl versus RA in greyscale, and the newly added CMD in blue/red.
 This is not very useful!
-But, the purpose of showing this is to demonstrate the flexibility of the Portal’s plotting capabilities.
+The purpose of showing this weird plot is to demonstrate the flexibility of the Portal’s plotting capabilities.

-A screenshot of the initial plot with two heatmaps, the original coordinates heatmap and the color-magnitude heatmap.
+A screenshot of the plot with two 2D histograms: the original coordinates heatmap in grey and the color-magnitude heatmap in blue/red.

-A screenshot of the color-magnitude heatmap in yellow-orange-red color scale.
+A screenshot of the color-magnitude heatmap in default color scheme.

 A screenshot of the plot parameters pop-up window showing how the parameters should be set to create the histogram.